Sylvia Scarlett

 Sylvia Scarlett is a 1935 American romantic comedy film starring Katharine Hepburn and Cary Grant, based on The Early Life and Adventures of Sylvia Scarlett, a 1918 novel by Compton MacKenzie.
 Directed by George Cukor, it was notorious as one of the most famous unsuccessful movies of the 1930s.
 Hepburn plays the title role of Sylvia Scarlett, a female con artist masquerading as a boy to escape the police.
 The success of the subterfuge is in large part due to the transformation of Hepburn by RKO makeup artist Mel Berns.

 This film was the first pairing of Grant and Hepburn, who later starred together in Bringing Up Baby (1938), Holiday (1938), and The Philadelphia Story (1940).

 Grant's performance as a dashing rogue sees him incorporate a Cockney accent and remains widely considered the first time Grant's famous personality began to register on film.
 (Grant used the Cockney accent in only a few other films, notably 1939's Gunga Din, 1943's Mr. Lucky and Clifford Odets's None but the Lonely Heart in 1944.)
 Cockney was not, however, Cary Grant's original accent.
 He was born and grew up in Bristol, which has a very different accent from that of London, where he only spent part of two years in his mid-teens working with a vaudeville troupe.
 In the U.S., by sixteen, he began to attempt to sound more American to broaden the range of theatre roles for which he could be cast a decade before he ever appeared in a Hollywood "talkie".

 Plot

-Somewhere in France, Henry Scarlett and his daughter, Sylvia, are mourning the death of Sylvia's mother.
-Henry whines that he has gambling debts and must leave the country.
+In Marseilles, Henry Scarlett and his daughter, Sylvia, are mourning the death of Sylvia's mother.
+Henry complains that he has gambling debts and must leave the country.
 Sylvia reveals that her mother left her a little money and offers to give it to him.
 Henry wants to escape on his own and not arouse suspicion by traveling with a young girl, so Sylvia insists that she go along and decides to pose as a boy for safety and practicality.
 Henry also plans to smuggle yards of lace into England to avoid paying import duty and then sell it on the black market.
-Most likely, Henry stole the lace from the factory where he was a bookkeeper for 20 years, along with funds from the company that he used for gambling.
+Henry stole the lace from the factory where he was a bookkeeper for 20 years, along with company funds that he used for gambling.